The concepts and connections between concepts which are to receive special

 chong system in a context in which even higher operations play a role.

-Apart from this fundamental issue, there is the more ordinary
+Apart from this fundamental issue, there is the more ordinary question of

 in particular), even if we take the chong-2 numeral system for granted.